pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 | 00111111 00000111 | starting loop |

-The stopping/playing states can only be observed for a a single time frame, whenever we start (resp. stop) playback
+The stopping/playing states can only be observed for a single time frame, whenever we start (resp. stop) playback
 E.g. if we go from *paused* to *playing* (unlooped), we first see `10111100000000` (while the system is paused),